santy10e/santy10e/README.md

 <h2 align="left">Hi 👋!
-My name is Santiago, and I'm a Computing Student from Ecuador.
+My name is Santiago, and I'm a Computer Science Engineer from Ecuador.
 I'm also a developer.</h2>

 ###